-How much do you think Mason spends on electricity each year?
+How much do you think Mason spends on energy each year?
 If you guessed about $10 million, you are correct!
+Mason spends $7.8 million and $1.8 million annually on electricity and natural gas, respectively.
 So the more energy we save, the more money we can have to invest in other university services and benefits.

 According to George Mason University’s 2016 greenhouse gas emissions inventory, our buildings produce nearly 50% of our total greenhouse gas emissions.
 Mason worked has with Siemens Building Technologies to complete two Energy Savings Performance Contracts to upgrade its buildings to be more energy and water efficient.
 Highlights of this project include upgrading our heating and air conditioning equipment, replacing existing lighting with more energy efficient lighting and occupancy sensors, installing low-flow water fixtures, and improving our building automation system to match weather and occupancy schedules.
 Each year, Mason saves close to $2 million from these efforts.